Dichelobacter: Pathogenesis

-D. nodosus along with F. necrophorum co-exist and cause a disease known as ovine foot rot, primarily found in sheep and goats.
+Dichelobacter nodosus along with F. necrophorum co-exist and cause a disease known as ovine foot rot, primarily found in sheep and goats.
 F. necrophorum alone causes foot scald predisposing the animal to co-infection with D. nodosus resulting in foot rot.
 D. nodosus can also be carried by cattle, deer and horses.
 D. nodosus infection has been reported in cattle but cases are commonly restricted to benign strains.
 In order for D. nodosus to cause disease the bacterium requires irritation to the interdigital space, this can be due to moisture or trauma to the area.

 The severity of foot rot has a wide range of disease presentation. depending on the strain or combination of strains present in the infected site and the virulence of said strains.
 D. nodosus releases protease enzymes, it is the number of protease enzymes, type of protease enzymes and the type IV fimbriae that determine its virulence.
 The protease enzymes digest tissue between the hoof horn and flesh which causes pain for the affected animal.

 Foot rot can be classified into benign foot rot and virulent foot rot which contain aprB2 genes that encode for thermolabile proteases and aprV2 genes encoding for thermostable proteases respectively.
 Benign foot rot is described as reddened and inflamed tissue between the toes.
 Virulent foot rot is when the bacteria begins to enter the hoof horn and can cause separation of the hoof horn from the hoof wall.
 In virulent strains the horn may completely separate from the underlying tissue, this makes the tissue susceptible to fly strike.

 Disease

 Clinical signs of foot rot in sheep can be divided into two categories; benign and virulent.
 In Australia, the difference between benign or virulent is dependent on the causative strain of D. nodosus acquired foot rot and is associated with the degree of severity of the clinical signs.
-It can be difficult to tell the difference between the two strains based on clinical signs, some countries, such as the USA, consider both the benign and virulent strains the same and treat according to clinical presentation.
+It can be difficult to tell the difference between the two strains based on clinical signs, some countries, such as the US, consider both the benign and virulent strains the same and treat according to clinical presentation.
 Clinical signs of benign foot rot are interdigital dermatitis and often, but not always, includes lameness of the affected foot or feet.
 Clinical signs of virulent foot rot begin as interdigital dermatitis but progress to necrosis, separation of the hoof wall from the underlying soft tissue and severe lameness.
 However, both categories of foot rot can progress from interdigital dermatitis to more severe, chronic, necrotizing lesions that can have a characteristic putrid smell and cause significant lameness in the affected animal.